bayfrontmedia/bones/docs/usage/exceptions.md

 directory which can extend `Bayfront\Bones\Abstracts\ExceptionHandler` (if you also want Bones to handle the exception) and must implement `Bayfront\Bones\Interfaces\ExceptionHandlerInterface`.

-If this class exists, it will override the default `Bayfront\Bones\Exceptions\Handler` class.

-Bones will automatically respond to exceptions via the `Bayfront\Bones\Abstracts\ExceptionHandler`.

 The `respond` method allows you to customize how the application responds to the exception.

+If this class exists, it will override the default `Bayfront\Bones\Exceptions\Handler` class, which utilizes `Bayfront\Bones\Abstracts\ExceptionHandler` to respond to the exception.

 Example: